TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_applications_pubsubs_list.md

       --service-data.topic                               select the service_data.topic field
       --uplink-message                                   select the uplink_message field and all allowed sub-fields --uplink-message.topic                             select the uplink_message.topic field
+      --uplink-normalized                                select the uplink_normalized field and all allowed sub-fields --uplink-normalized.topic                          select the uplink_normalized.topic field
 ```

 ### Options inherited from parent commands